easybuilders/easybuild/docs/Basic_Usage_and_Command_Line_Options.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The most basic usage is to simply provide the name of an easyconfig file to ``eb``.
-EasyBuild will (try and) locate the easyconfig file, and perform the installation as specified by the easyconfig file.
+EasyBuild will (try and) locate the easyconfig file, and perform the installation as specified by that easyconfig file.

 For example, to build and install bzip2 v1.0.6 (using the system compiler)::